-ASSET ALLOCATION FUNDS
+PLAN & ASSET ALLOCATION REPORTS

-West Virginia Teachers' Defined Contribution Plan - 98977-01 Investment Performance as of 12/31/2013
+West Virginia Teachers' Defined Contribution Plan - 98977-01 Investment Performance as of 09/30/2014

 Current performance may be lower or higher than performance data shown.
 Performance data quoted represents past performance and is not a guarantee or prediction of future results.
 For performance data current to the most recent month-end, please visit www.wvteachersdcp.com.
-The investment return and principal value of an investment will fluctuate so that, when redeemed, shares/units may be worth more or less than their original cost.